alxarch/express-git/README.md

 If set to `false` push/pull operations will not be possible over `http`.

-If set to an `object` it will be used as [git_http_backend.options](#git_http_backend-options).

 ### options.serve_static

 > default: true

 Enable the [blob service](#blob-service).

+####  options.hooks

+> default: {}

+Set to and object with key-value pairs of hook - callback.
+All hook callbacks take a callback as the last argument for asynchronous hook logic.
+All hook callbacks will be bound to an object so that `this.req` is the request object and
+`this.res` is the response object.

+The currenctly implemented hooks are

+- `pre-init: (repo, callback)` Where `repo` is the name of the repo to be created.
+Specify individual repo `init_options` with `callback(null, options)`.
+See [Init Options](#init-options).
+Prevent the initialization of the repo by passing an error to the callback.

+- `post-init: (repo, callback)` Where `repo` is a `nodegit.Repository` object for the new repo.

+- `pre-receive: (changes, callback)` Where `changes` is an `Array` of `{before, after, ref}` objects.
+Passing an error to the callback will prevent the push request.

+- `update: (change, callback)` Where `change` is a `{before, after, ref}` object.
+Passing an error to the callback will prevent the push for this specific ref.

+- `post-receive: (changes, callback)` Where `changes` is an `Array` of `{before, after, ref}` objects.
+Any error passed to the callback will be reported to the client but will not prevent the request.

+See [Git Hooks][Git Hooks] for more info.

 ### options.auth

 > default: noop

-A middleware-like `(req, res, next, service)` callback to use to authorize requests.
+A `(service, callback)` hook to use to authorize requests.
+As with hooks `this.req` and `this.res` will be bound to the request and response objects.
-All git-related parameters are assigned to `req.git` object.
+All git-related parameters are assigned to `this.req.git` object.

-To prevent an action the callback should throw an error that will trigger a 401 error response with the body set to the error's message.
+To prevent an action, pass an error to the callback.

 ### options.pattern